autocrossblog/autocrossblog_astro/src/content/post/2011/2011-02-13-my-gopro-hd-died.md

 ---
+tags: [ [ 350z, nissan, setup, video, gopro ] ]
+author: "chris"
 publishDate: 2011-02-13T01:16:19+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2011/my-gopro-hd-died"
+excerpt: "A blog post with video of my 350z Stud install beofre the GoPro hero HD died"
 title: "My GoPro HD Died"
-excerpt: "A blog post with video of my 350z Stud install beofre the GoPro hero HD died"
-author: chris
-url: 'my-gopro-hd-died'
-tags:  [ 350z, nissan, setup, video, gopro ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 So I ran into a few issues today with my GoPro HD.
 I was working on the car, and was going to do another time lapse, even picked up a second battery last night so that I was sure I would get as much as possible.